pottedmeat7/OpenVR-WalkInPlace/Readme.md

 ![Example Screenshot](docs/screenshots/wip_graph.png)
 *This is what the graph should look like when walking in place

-## Watch the Selected Controller touchpad to See Successful Virtual Input
-When a step is detected touchpad input will be applied to the selected controller.
-In the SteamVR Overlay this input will be visualized with a small grey dot on the virtual touchpad of the selected controller.

 ### Auto Conf
 You can detect ideal HMD Thresholds, Tracker Configuration, and Jog/Run Arm swing values with Auto Conf function on the Graph Page